Sparsh-Dwivedi/AquaSentinel-system-prediction-using-SONAR-principle/README.md

 Objective:
 The primary goal of this project is to create a predictive system that utilizes sonar signals to assess the nature of objects beneath a submarine, distinguishing between explosive mines and inert rocks.
 By leveraging machine learning, specifically a logistic regression model, the system will analyze sonar data to provide real-time predictions, aiding submarines in navigating safely through ocean territories.

+The project begins by collecting sonar data and splitting it into training and test datasets.
+It employs a logistic regression model to predict the classification of objects as rocks or mines based on the sonar information.
+The key functionalities of the project include importing necessary libraries, loading the dataset into a pandas dataframe, exploring the data with descriptive statistics, and using machine learning techniques to train and evaluate the predictive model.
+The project concludes by demonstrating how to make predictions on new data and assess the accuracy of the model.

 Key Components:

 a) Sonar Signal Processing: Implement a system that efficiently processes sonar signals emitted by the submarine and interprets the returning echoes.